2.11 Additional components

 Load balancers

-As explained before, different cloud gateways work as one logical pool to share the load and guarantee High Availability.
+Different cloud gateways work as one logical pool to share the load and guarantee High Availability.
 They are designed to balance themselves without the help of any additional load balancer.

 To better understand this design principle, remember this important design consideration: Each cloud gateway needs to have its own public IPv4 address, regardless of whether it is directly configured on the cloud gateway itself (direct mode) or on a firewall in front of it (NAT mode).
 This is a mandatory configuration.
 For service providers worried about the consumption of public IP addresses, there is no need to have a large amount of cloud gateways even on large installations, so the use of public addresses should not be an issue for most service providers.